 In 1968, an effort by the American Independent Party to get their candidate, George Wallace, on the ballot was rejected by the state of Ohio, saying it did not file its petitions soon enough under rules required for third parties.
 Ohio also denied ballot access to the Socialist Labor Party.
-Both parties challenged the state rule as unconstitutional, saying it violated the rights of association protected under the First Amendment and the equal protection clause of the Fourteenth Amendment.
+Both parties challenged the state rule as unconstitutional, saying it violated the First Amendment.
 The cases were combined and reached the Supreme Court, which ruled Ohio's law too burdensome for third-party candidates and unconstitutional.
-(In this photo, George Wallace is shown during his campaign for presidency in October 1968.
+In this photo, George Wallace is shown during his Presidential campaign in October 1968.
 He eventually succeeded in getting his name on the ballots of all 50 states.
-AP Photo, used with permission from The Associated Press.)
+(AP Photo, used with permission from the Associated Press)

 The Supreme Court decision in Williams v.
 Rhodes, 393 U.S. 23 (1968), dealt with a First Amendment challenge to Ohio election laws as they pertained to third-party candidates.